jrm780/elemental-js/README.md

 # elemental-js
-A tiny DOM creation and manipulation library for use with vanilla JavaScript
+A tiny (520 bytes) and fast DOM manipulation library for use with plain JavaScript

 # API
 ## el.el()